ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 *Seriously ?* Yop.
 And it sounds even more interesting !

+### 5.1 Major seventh chords

-*Major seventh* : Let's take a C major triad (C-E-G).
+Let's take a C major triad (C-E-G).
 If we stack another third, with respect to the C major scale, we need to find the third of G, which is B.

 We then have C-E-G-B. Play this on your instrument of choice.

 For guitar players I suggest the following voicings :

 ```
+   Cmaj7
 E|------
 B|-8--5-
 G|-9--4-